UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team32-32-object-detection.md

 ## Results/Comparison

+The models discussed above were evaluated on the KITTI server and compared against the 3D and BEV average precision benchmarks with an IoU threshold of 0.7.
+They were conducted on the car category of this dataset with three difficulty levels in the evaluation: easy, medium, and hard.
 We compare the results of these models upon the KITTI Cars Easy dataset below.
 Results are obtained from the respective journal articles.

 <style>
 table, td, th {